 What is Medication-Assisted Treatment?

 Medication-assisted treatment (MAT) is the process of using FDA-approved medications as one piece of alcohol rehab or drug rehab treatment plans.
-Research shows that combining medication and behavioral therapy allows a person struggling with substance use disorder to fully commit to the recovery process without the need for inpatient detoxification.
+Research shows that combining medication and behavioral therapy allows a person struggling with substance use disorder to fully commit to the recovery process without needing inpatient detoxification.
 This allows an individual to participate in their daily routine while still participating in treatment programs.

 The prescribed medication works to achieve the following: